ClongPang/ClongPang.github.io/_pages/about.md

 Hello, I am Chenglong Pang.
 I am a currently master's student at the School of Computer Science and Technology, Donghua University.
 Interestingly, I have an interdisciplinary background.
 I completed my undergraduate studies in Big Data Management and Application at the School of Management, Guangdong University of Technology.

 My research interests focus on graph learning, recommender system.
-In addition, I am also interested in board application of AI models.
 Recently, I have been concentrating on the application of AI models in recommendation systems:
 (1) Utilize AI to understand user intentions in recommendation scenarios;

 (2) Behavior-based user personality simulation generation.

 # 🔥 News